arnejad/Gaze-Shift-Compare/README.md

 [https://unishare.nl/index.php/s/Ypgm3btwGs5wAYr](https://unishare.nl/index.php/s/Ypgm3btwGs5wAYr)

 Before being able to run the code, write an script that creates a folder named `image_2` in each particiapnt folder and transforms each `world.mp4` video to a set of images from the frames of the video.
 The naming of the image frames should start from `000001.png`.
+This folder will be only needed by ACE-DNV method.

 The required libriaries and independencies are listed in the `requirements.txt`.
 You can use pip to install all of them together.